Dynamitos/Seele/README.md

 The project is built using standard CMake 3.15, so that and a modern C++17 compiler should be the only prerequisites.

-Clone the repository and initialize the dependencies with `git submodule update --init --recursive`

-*SLang library hasn't been included in the automatic build yet, so you have to manually compile that project, found in external/slang*
+Clone the repository and initialize the dependencies with `git submodule update --init --recursive` ~~*SLang library hasn't been included in the automatic build yet, so you have to manually compile that project, found in external/slang*~~ This has been fixed, but not extensively tested

 ## Linux notes: